 Why Aren’t Your Meditation Books Free?

 This question is asked more times than probably any other.
 I understand why.
 It seems odd to pay for information about meditation.
 Doesn’t it?

 I put hundreds of hours into making this website and the videos at YouTube.
 I would have gladly done it as a public service, but I wasn’t (and still am not) in a position where money doesn’t matter.
 We recently had baby #2 and finances are tighter than ever.

 Living in Thailand is a blessing and comes with some obstacles to get over.
 One obstacle is that foreigners cannot be employed doing jobs Thais can do.
 There is a long list of occupations that are off-limits for us, so my job possibilities are few.
 I can teach.
 I can work for a dive shop as a dive instructor.
 I don’t like to dive with equipment, so I’m left with teaching.

 I’ve taught some and to be honest, I feel like I’m doing the kids a disservice.
 I’m not really a teacher of kids.
-I enjoy it, but that’s kinda beside the point!
+I enjoy it, but that’s kind of beside the point!

 So far, I can still work online and that’s acceptable.